warden-protocol/wardenprotocol/docs/docs/learn/warden-protocol-modules/x-act.md

 A **Rule handler** is a handler returning the [Rule](#rule) that will be applied to an [Action](#action).

 Each Rule handler is associated with a certain message type.
-When a new [Action](#action) is created, the `x/act` module invokes a Rule handler for the wrapped message type.
+When a new Action is created, the `x/act` module invokes a Rule handler for the wrapped message type.

 Handlers are invoked only once per Action, during its creation.
 They aren't invoked again every time the Action's Rule is re-evaluated.

 #### Example

-The code sample below is a dummy `x/missiles` module.
-It registers a handler for fetching the Rule of its `MsgLaunchMissile` message:
+The code sample below is a dummy `x/satellites` module.
+It registers a handler for fetching the Rule of its `MsgLaunchSatellite` message:

 ```go
 package keeper